The Hiking Season Is in Full Swing!

 What better way to enjoy the nice weather than going for a walk in nature?

 In order to fully enjoy and benefit from a hike in nature, take the time to choose your trail properly.
-If you are hiking for the first time or it is an activity that you only do occasionally, start with an outing that is less challenging and take your time.
-Frequent breaks will allow you to admire the landscapes in addition to allowing your body to rest.
-If you are an avid hiker, going more frequently will cause your body to adapt faster to the specific stresses of hiking.
+If you are hiking for the first time or it is an activity that you only do occasionally, start with a less challenging outing and take your time.
+Frequent breaks will allow you to admire the landscapes while also giving your body a chance to rest.
+If you are an avid hiker, going more frequently will help your body adapt faster to the specific stresses of hiking.
 Be mindful of how your body feels, and give it the rest it needs!
-Over time, you can gradually progress the difficulty and duration of the hikes you do!
+Over time, you can gradually increase the difficulty and duration of your hikes!

 Some exercises, such as the squat or lunge, may also be useful to develop your physical fitness between outings and improve your hiking endurance.
 Remember to consult your physiotherapist if you have any questions!